Netcentric/system-env-install-hook/README.md

 ```

-### Package Property applyEnvVarsForPaths
+### Package Property applySystemEnvForPaths

-Alternatively, the vault package property `applyEnvVarsForPaths` can be given to explicitly list properties and files where the replacement shall take place (opposed to use the automatic `.TEMPLATE` mechanism described above):
+Alternatively, the vault package property `applySystemEnvForPaths` can be given to explicitly list properties and files where the replacement shall take place (opposed to use the automatic `.TEMPLATE` mechanism described above):

 ```
 /etc/path/to/node/jcr:content@testValue,